azimabdulshaikh/react-frontend-dev-portfolio/README.md

-# personal portfolio project to show case my skills and experiences
+# Personal portfolio project to show case my skills and experiences